 The interview process will be virtual (2022-2023).
 We interview approximately 64 candidates for six advanced positions, with interview dates typically in November and December.
 We do not send out more interview invitations than interview spots.
 We invite each interviewing candidate to virtual social event hosted by our residents: an opportunity to learn more about our program and culture.
 We are eager to show you as much as we can of our opportunities and culture at Michigan Medicine PM&R, to enable you to make the best decision for you personally, in your PM&R career that lies ahead.

-Partnership With St. Joseph Mercy Hospital Transitional Year
+Partnership With Trinity (St. Joseph Mercy) Transitional Year

-Starting in the 2022-2023 applications cycle, we are thrilled to announce a new partnership with St. Joseph Mercy Hospital.
-The partnership will reserve three transitional year (TY) positions at St. Joseph Mercy Hospital, in Ann Arbor, MI, for residents who match to Michigan Medicine PM&R. Learn more about the St. Joseph Mercy Hospital Transitional Year.
+Starting in the 2022-2023 applications cycle, we are thrilled to announce a new partnership with Trinity (St. Joseph Mercy) Hospital.
+The partnership will reserve three transitional year (TY) positions at Trinity Hospital, in Ann Arbor, MI, for residents who match to Michigan Medicine PM&R. Learn more about the Trinity (St. Joseph Mercy) Hospital Transitional Year.

 How can I access the reserved transitional year positions?

-Apply through ERAS to both the Michigan Medicine PM&R Residency as well as the St. Joseph Mercy Hospital Transitional Year programs.
+Apply through ERAS to both the Michigan Medicine PM&R Residency as well as the Trinity Hospital Transitional Year programs.
 If you interview at both programs, you will have the opportunity to rank the Michigan Medicine PM&R Residency program and use a supplemental rank order list (SROL) to list programs for your intern year.
-On the SROL, you may list up to two separate program codes for St. Joseph Mercy Hospital Transitional Year program: (a) the reserved positions, and (b) the general positions.
-The three highest ranked candidates matching to the Michigan Medicine PM&R Residency who also rank the St. Joseph Mercy Hospital Transitional Year reserved positions highly enough to Match will secure them.
-Other candidates matching to the Michigan Medicine PM&R Residency may still match into the St. Joseph Mercy Hospital Transitional Year by way of the non reserved positions.
+On the SROL, you may list up to two separate program codes for Trinity Hospital Transitional Year program: (a) the reserved positions, and (b) the general positions.
+The three highest ranked candidates matching to the Michigan Medicine PM&R Residency who also rank the Trinity Hospital Transitional Year reserved positions highly enough to Match will secure them.
+Other candidates matching to the Michigan Medicine PM&R Residency may still match into the Trinity Hospital Transitional Year by way of the non reserved positions.

 How does the partnership help me as a candidate?